-The Contractor will submit the proposed sources of materials.
-The Residency will verify that the proposed sources of materials are on the Approved Products List (APL).
-If a proposed source is not on the APL, the Resident Engineer must contact Materials Division immediately.
-Verify the APL for the following:
+The Residency will verify that the proposed sources of materials are on the Qualified Products List (QPL).
+If a proposed source is not on the QPL, the Resident Engineer must contact Materials Division immediately.
+Verify the QPL for the following:

-- OGBB - Asphalt cement (specify type) (APL Bituminous Materials) - Aggregates (Section 708.02 of the Standard Specifications) (APL Aggregates) - OGPCCB - Portland cement (specify type) (APL Hydraulic Cements) - Supplementary Cementitious Materials (specify type) (APL Fly Ash, Silica Fume, Slag Cement) - Aggregates (Section 703.03 of the Standard Specifications) (APL Aggregates) - The Residency will verify that the proposed water source is from an approved ODEQ public water source.
+- OGBB - Asphalt cement (specify type) (QPL Bituminous Materials) - Aggregates (Section 708.02 of the Standard Specifications) (QPL - Aggregates) - OGPCCB - Portland cement (specify type) (QPL Hydraulic Cements) - Supplementary Cementitious Materials (specify type) (QPL Fly Ash, Silica Fume, Slag Cement) - Aggregates (Section 703.03 of the Standard Specifications) (QPL - Aggregates) - The Residency will verify that the proposed water source is from an approved ODEQ public water source.
 If not, the Contractor must provide verification that the water source complies with the requirements of Section 701.04 of the Standard Specifications.

 Review the Plan typical sections, specifically noting the allowable lift thickness, total required depth, and cross slope required.
+Review the Plans and distinguish the pay items included in the contract.
 Review the Standard Specifications, Special Provisions and Plan Notes.